Argoub Al Sedirah: Meeting

 On 18 February 1968, Zayed and Rashid met in a tent pitched at Argoub Al Sedira.
 They were each accompanied by a small number of retainers and were served ghawa, Arabic coffee, by Rashid's son Mohammed bin Rashid Al Maktoum as they talked.
 Two tents were erected: one for the meeting and one for the followers and for preparing coffee and food.
 The meeting began late in the morning.

 There were a number of outstanding issues to be settled between the two rulers, despite their personal regard for each other: Dubai and Abu Dhabi had been in a state of open warfare as recently as twenty years prior, following an incursion by Dubai in the area of Khor Ghanadah which had been thwarted by the British because the action broke the 1953 Maritime Truce.
-Zayed's predecessor, his brother Sheikh Shakhbut bin Sultan Al Nahyan had susequently encouraged tribes loyal to Abu Dhabi to attack those loyal to Dubai under Rashid's father, Sheikh Saeed Al Maktoum, and following an attempted peace settlement had not paid his men, leading to a resumption of raiding on a wide front between tribes loyal to the two Sheikhdoms.
+Zayed's predecessor, his brother Sheikh Shakhbut bin Sultan Al Nahyan had subsequently encouraged tribes loyal to Abu Dhabi to attack those loyal to Dubai under Rashid's father, Sheikh Saeed Al Maktoum, and following an attempted peace settlement had not paid his men, leading to a resumption of raiding on a wide front between tribes loyal to the two Sheikhdoms.
 Zayed had in fact attempted to mediate in that conflict but the border between the two Sheikhdoms had been disputed since.

 After a long negotiation at Argoub Al Sedirah, the two rulers agreed on the border between their respective emirates and on the principle of a Union.
 Zayed would be president and they would invite the other Trucial States to join the Federation.
 The two men shook hands to seal the agreement between them.

 A subsequent meeting took place on 25 February 1968 with the rulers of the other five Trucial States and on 27 February 1968 the intention to found a ‘Federation of the Arab Emirates’ was announced to media.
 Bahrain and Qatar were invited to join the Federation and commenced negotiations but took very different approaches to the Trucial Rulers, who had been used to working together on the Trucial States Council: Bahrain held out for representation on the basis of population (it was, at the time, the most populous of the potential members of the Federation), while Qatar proposed that the smaller Northern Trucial States be amalgamated into a single political entity, the 'United Coastal Emirates' in order to create a five-member Federation of Bahrain, Qatar, Abu Dhabi, Dubai and the UCE.

 Following arduous negotiations in which Bahrain and Qatar withdrew from the proposed Federation and unilaterally declared their independence, the United Arab Emirates was founded with the signing of a preliminary constitution at Union House in Dubai on 2 December 1972.
 A number of key meetings between the Trucial Rulers that took place leading up to the Union were held at Sheikh Zayed's farm in Al Khawaneej in Dubai.